hoekit/becoming-a-cloud-data-engineer/projects/kafka-3-java-producer-20220423/README.md

 - Build the docker image
     - `docker build -t kafka-producer:0.0.2`
-        - Make sure the image matches that in the `docker-compose.yml` file ..
+        - Make sure the image matches that in the `docker-compose.yml` file
+    - The docker image size is about 125MB which is quite reasonable ..
 __ Other Changes